Rss Feed

 Michael R. Hicks (Kreelan Warrior).

-I actually put in a order for Michael Hick’s book, and if I’ve done that just by researching other authors self publishing steps, I’m sure other readers and writers (who are also readers) would probably do the same here.
+I actually put in a order for Michael Hick’s book in 2009, and if I’ve done that just by researching other authors self publishing steps, I’m sure other readers and writers (who are also readers) would probably do the same here.
 And the word would spread.

 Hope these steps help you out!
 Good luck out there…!